Cr0mb/Python-Web-Scanner/README.md

 10. Nmap Scanner

-- After running ssh.py, run nmap.py to find out information about the ssh type and protocol; printed to nmap.txt.
+- After running ssh.py or port_organizer.py, run nmap.py to find out information about the ssh type and protocol; printed to nmap.txt.

+11. Port Organizer

+- Extracts IP addresses associated with specific ports from a given input file and saves them into separate text files based on the service name

 ## Updates
 ```